utkuozdemir/pv-migrate/README.md

    --strategies value, -s value         The strategies to be used in the given order (default: "mnt2", "svc", "lbsvc") --rsync-image value, -r value        Image to use for running rsync (default: "docker.io/utkuozdemir/pv-migrate-rsync:alpine-3-20210522")
    --sshd-image value, -S value         Image to use for running sshd server (default: "docker.io/utkuozdemir/pv-migrate-sshd:alpine-3-20210522")
-   --help, -h                           show help (default: false)
+   --ssh-key-algorithm value, -a value  SSH key algorithm to be used.
+Valid values are rsa,ed25519 (default: "ed25519") --help, -h                           show help (default: false)
 ```